loxilb-io/loxilbdocs/docs/kube-loxilb.md

 ```

 The arguments have the following meaning :
 - loxiURL : API server address of loxilb.
-This is the docker IP address loxilb docker of Step 1.
+This is the mgmt IP address of loxilb docker of Step 1.
+(Can be a comma separated list got multiple loxilb instances)
 - externalCIDR : CIDR or IPAddress range to allocate addresses from.
 By default address allocated are shared for different services(shared Mode)
 - externalCIDR6 : Ipv6 CIDR or IPAddress range to allocate addresses from.
 By default address allocated are shared for different services(shared Mode)
 - monitor : Enable liveness probe for the LB end-points (default : unset)